alberto56/dcycleblog/kubernetes/14-custom-docker-images/index.md

      => Drupal: http://0.0.0.0:32783/user/reset/1/1587565168/FJWEqYnG2SvJVmWy6hbsaDDImgJbm6kIkwM85MDBx5w/login

 Visit that URL (which will differ for you), and you should be seeing a local Drupal site, ready for use.
-If your codebase is not based off the Dcycle Drupal 8 starterkit, you will still need to have a one-click deployment method similar to ./scripts/deploy.sh.
+If your codebase is not based off the Dcycle Drupal Starterkit, you will still need to have a one-click deployment method similar to ./scripts/deploy.sh.

 Still, this is not (yet!) ready for deployment to Kubernetes, for the following reason: [your custom code is shared with your container using a volume](https://github.com/dcycle/starterkit-drupal8site/blob/406e03c22e9e10a77cc039adc87d032d8b9fb7ec/docker-compose.dev.yml#L16), which is great for development, but not for deployment to Kubernetes.